jatofg/nawa/docs/environment.md

 - `ifModifiedSince`: Unix timestamp sent by the client (to indicate that a full response is only necessary if the requested content has been modified since this date)
+- `https`: String should be "on" when the page has been accessed through a secure (HTTPS) connection, otherwise undefined (most probably empty).
+- `serverName`: The server's FQDN (fully qualified domain name).
+- `serverSoftware`: The web server software, such as Apache.

 ## GET, POST, and COOKIE